Money Multiplier Calculator

 - The emergence of central banks

 As a result of the uncontrolled proliferation of different banknotes in circulation, it became extremely burdensome to follow the credibility of the thousands of various types of bills issued by hundreds of banks.
 After a while, to stabilize the perplexing structure, central banks emerged.
 If you would like to explore how money moves between different groups of people, visit our velocity of money calculator.

 - Fractional reserve banking

-Later, the scope of central banks expanded from the mere authorization of the commercial banks to more complex tasks regarding economic policy issues.
+Later, the scope of central banks expanded from the mere authorization of commercial banks to more complex tasks regarding economic policy issues.
 One of the most revolutionary development was the introduction of the fractional reserve system.
 In such a system, banks are obliged to keep a fraction of the funds on deposit.
-For example, if a bank receives a 1,000 dollar deposit, it needs to retain 100 dollars and the rest can be lent out.
-By controlling the level of reserved deposit in this manner, central banks became able to regulate the creation of money, and thus the level of money supply by a multiplier effect.
+For example, if a bank receives a $1,000 deposit, it needs to retain 100 dollars, and the rest can be lent out.
+By controlling the level of reserved deposits in this manner, central banks became able to regulate the creation of money, and thus the level of the money supply by a multiplier effect.

 But how do banks create money?
 And how does the multiplier effect work?
 Probably the best way to understand it is to illustrate it through a simple example:

 Let's imagine that Jack decides to open his money box, where he saved 1,000 dollars.
 He recognizes that it would be safer and more convenient to keep this money in a bank, so he decides to deposit the 1,000 dollars at Magic Bank.
 How will this action affect the money supply?

 The table below summarizes the course of Jack's thousand dollars and how it affects the money supply.

 First stage: Jack keeps the money in his money box